Bali’s Sacred Day of Silence

 At the end of the night, many are burned - symbolizing purification before the New Year begins.

-The contrast is powerful: chaos and noise one evening - total silence the next morning.
+Chaos and noise one evening - total silence the next morning

 The Island Goes Silent